For additional information, read the Nomination Form PDF

 NRHP Reference Number 64501179

-The History and Architecture of the University of Richmond, 1834-1977, Multiple Property Documentation (MPD) Form will allow for the potential listing of buildings located on the University of Richmond campus.
+The History and Architecture of the University of Richmond, 1834-1977, Multiple Property Documentation (MPD) Form will allow for the listing of buildings located on the University of Richmond campus.
 The University of Richmond is one of Virginia’s oldest surviving educational institutions.
-Founded in the second quarter of the nineteenth century by Baptist leaders, the relatively small institution grew at the edge of the older downtown area of Richmond, the area that transitioned from City to open farmland.
-Evolving and growing, and surviving the Civil War era and the following economic hardships, Richmond College became surrounded by the City’s rapidly expanding neighborhoods.
+Founded in the second quarter of the nineteenth century by Baptist leaders, the relatively small institution grew at the edge of the older downtown area of Richmond, the area that transitioned from city to open farmland.
+Evolving, growing, and surviving the Civil War era and the following economic hardships, Richmond College became surrounded by the city’s rapidly expanding neighborhoods.
 After a nearly catastrophic fire in 1910 at the original Ryland Hall, the main campus building, the college leaders decided to move to the Henrico County countryside, some 6 miles to the west.
 An even bolder decision was made to commission well-known architect Ralph Adams Cram to design the campus in Collegiate Gothic style.
 In 1913-14, Cram was active in the ongoing design of Sweet Briar College, work that he had started in 1906.
 Cram had used a Jeffersonian-inspired version of Beaux Arts at Sweet Briar.
 At Richmond College he was encouraged to use the style he favored more strongly, a post Medieval-related tour de force.
 Richmond College became the University of Richmond at its Westhampton site and has grown into a coeducational non-denominational institution of national prominence.
-The Collegiate Gothic design legacy has been extended into recent construction campaigns and it is now is a defining motif of the campus, a strong part of the University of Richmond identity.
+The Collegiate Gothic design legacy has been extended into recent construction campaigns, and it is now a defining motif of the campus, a strong part of the University of Richmond identity.

 VLR: Virginia Landmarks Register

 NRHP: National Register of Historic Places